-The U.S. cabinetry industry is highly competitive, and we may not be able to compete successfully.
+The U.S. cabinetry industry is highly competitive, and market share losses could occur.
 We operate within the highly competitive U.S. cabinetry industry, which is characterized by competition from a number of other manufacturers.
 Competition is further intensified during economic downturns.
 We compete with numerous large national and regional home products companies for, among other things, customers, orders from Home Depot and Lowe's, raw materials and skilled management and labor resources.
 Purchase volumes from our main home center customers have fluctuated substantially from time to time in the past, and we expect such fluctuations to occur from time to time in the future.

-Some of our competitors have greater financial, marketing and other resources than we do and, therefore, may be able to adapt to changes in customer preferences more quickly, devote more resources to the marketing and sale of their products, generate greater national brand recognition or adopt more aggressive pricing policies than we can.
+Some of our competitors may have greater financial, marketing and other resources than we do and, therefore, may be able to adapt to changes in customer preferences more quickly, devote more resources to the marketing and sale of their products, generate greater national brand recognition or adopt more aggressive pricing policies than we can.
+In addition, some of our competitors may resort to price competition to sustain or gain market share and manufacturing capacity utilization, and we may have to adjust the prices on some of our products to stay competitive, which could reduce our revenues.